LunchBotApp/LunchBotBackend/README.md

 LunchBot Backend is a Symfony based project, which provides suggestions of meals for lunch.
 It crawls websites from various websites/images/pdfs and provides a suggestion based API.
 All meals from the locations which are set up in this Backend can also be seen using the API.

-This project has been developed initially developed as "Praxis der Softwareentwicklung" at the [KIT](http://ps.ipd.kit.edu).
+This project has been initially developed as "Praxis der Softwareentwicklung" project at the [KIT](http://ps.ipd.kit.edu).

 [![Build Status](https://travis-ci.org/LunchBotApp/LunchBotBackend.svg?branch=master)](https://travis-ci.org/LunchBotApp/LunchBotBackend)